Carbon-Twelve-C12/quantera/docs/progress.md

 6. **Smart Account Templates**: Ensuring the templates are secure, efficient, and user-friendly
 7. **Service Layer Performance**: Ensuring the service layer can handle the expected load and scale as needed
 8. **Authentication Security**: Implementing secure authentication mechanisms and token management
+9. **API Documentation**: Creating comprehensive documentation for API endpoints

 ## Next Meeting Agenda

-1. Review the newly implemented service layer components (YieldSchedulerService, UserService, AuthenticationService)
+1. Review the newly implemented API layer with RESTful endpoints
-2. Discuss API layer design and implementation plan
+2. Discuss frontend architecture and design
-3. Review frontend requirements and architecture
-4. Plan API integration with frontend components
+3. Plan API integration with frontend components
+4. Discuss authentication flow for frontend
-5. Plan security audit for service layer and API
+5. Plan security audit for API and frontend
 6. Update timeline and priorities